-On paper the Apple Watch 5 is one of the most underwhelming upgrades Apple has ever unveiled.
+Not only is this no longer the newest Apple Watch, but on paper the Apple Watch 5 was one of the most underwhelming upgrades Apple had ever unveiled.
 It’s essentially the Watch 4 – one of our best smartwatches, admittedly – with a compass, more cellular bands to call emergency services worldwide (a noble achievement, if not something people will rip it off the shelves for) and not much more.

 The always-on display is really useful, and we quickly got used to glancing at the Watch to see the time.
 It’s actually a little too bright, as in dark conditions it glows rather alarmingly – so we found ourselves turning off the always-on feature regularly.